 Does your business need to take credit card payments from customers?
-With a PDQ Machine you can accept payments in person, on the go or online.
-Check out our comprehensive 2019 guide on everything you need to know about card payments and the best card machine providers you can sign up with to take card payments.
+With a merchant account you can accept payments in person, on the go or online.
+Check out our comprehensive 2019 PDQ machine guide on provides everything you need to know about card payments in order to find best card machine provider for you business.

 Before the launch of chip and pin technology older card machines would read information on a magnetic strip.
 This occurred when it was swiped.
 Swiping credit cards though a card machine was very common.
 The card terminal would then check the customers had enough balance in their account and if the signatures matched with what was on record.